sindresorhus/quick-look-plugins/readme.md

 > Preview archives

-> BetterZipQL plugin was integrated with the archiving application BetterZip.
+> Note: The BetterZipQL plugin was integrated with the BetterZip app.
-> Install BetterZip for this Quicklook plugin or install the legacy plugin.

-Run `brew cask install betterzip` or [download manually](https://macitbetter.com/BetterZip.zip)
+Run `brew cask install betterzip` to install the BetterZip app and its Quick Look plugin or [download manually](https://macitbetter.com/BetterZip.zip)

-For the legacy BetterZipQL plugin you can [download here](http://macitbetter.com/BetterZipQL.zip)
+The legacy BetterZipQL plugin can be [downloaded here](http://macitbetter.com/BetterZipQL.zip).

 [![](screenshots/BetterZipQL.png)](http://macitbetter.com/BetterZip-Quick-Look-Generator/)